lje00006/DeepCas9/README.md

 Usage
 =========================
 The DeepCas9 is performed running the script "main.R".
 This is a minimal example: source("main.R").
 The default test file is "input_example.txt".
-To run it on other test files, please change the filename parameter in the Onehotencoding function in the "main.R" file.
+To run it on other test files, please change the filename parameter in the encodeOntargetSeq function in the "main.R" file.

 R function and file
 =========================